Seed-Stack/turbok8s/README.md

 The input to turbok8s is a cluster.
 The output of turbok8s is a turbo-charged cluster with all the useful stuff ready to go! turbok8s is cluster and cloud-provider agnostic, provided the minimum hardware requirements are met.

+# Status
+Turbok8s is under active development.
+The [hand](hand/README.md) deploy method is first being worked, to be followed up by a [kustomize](kustomize/README.md) install method.

 # Philisophy and Goals
 The purpose behind turbok8s is to provide an easy way run your application in kubernetes, with perfect parity across all of your environments, while also removing the chore of installing the same services over and over.
 If you are deploying an application to Kubernetes, the mission of turbok8s is to give you all the tools you need to do that with minimal configuration, and be up in running in minutes, while also being prod-ready and ready to scale. turbok8s in its default form gives you "everything you'll probably want" to run your applicaiton.